chrisgleissner/java-benchmarks/README.md

 The benchmarks were obtained using JMH on OpenJDK 11.0.1 64Bit and Ubuntu 18.04 running inside VirtualBox 5.2 on an Intel I7-6700K clocked at 4.6GHz.
 All 4 physical cores were allocated to the VirtualBox VM.

-To run the benchmarks on your own system, clone this repository, install Open JDK 11 (or above) and Maven 3.5 (or above), then run the following command:
+To run the benchmarks on your own system, clone this repository, install Open JDK 11 (or above) and Maven 3.5 (or above), then either run

 ```
-mvn clean install; java -Xms4g -Xmx4g -jar target/benchmarks.jar -gc true -rf json
+mvn clean install; java -jar target/benchmarks.jar -gc true -rf json -jvmArgs "-Xms4g -Xms4g -Xcomp"
 ```

+or execute the `benchmark` Bash script which performs the same command.

 To view all available JMH command line options, run `java -jar target/benchmarks.jar -h`